SusuHao/Hackathon----Tableau/README.md

 # Hackathon----Tableau
 Creating an interactive platform that stands in users’ point of view.
 The target audience : anyone who looking for room to rent.

-Extract the folder, put all files into same folder.

 Installation
 1. Install Tableau 10.0
 2. Install R, install packages “Rserve”